ldwilker10/predicting_obesity/README.md

 ## Conclusion/ Recommendations

-The tuned neural network model showed the best performance in identifying those with obesity based on the various features and demogrpahics and lifestyle factors.
-The model showed that out of all individuals with obesity, it could correctly identify 93.23 % of those individuals.
+The tuned logistic regression model showed the best performance in identifying those with obesity based on the various features and demogrpahics and lifestyle factors.
+The model showed that out of all individuals with obesity, it could correctly identify 94.02 % of those individuals.
 This can provide great benefit for public health professionals by increasing detection and allowing targeted and specific interventions.
 By adressing this health concern early, this can improve an individuals quality of life and overall health outcomes by preventing accerleration of disease and negative health consequences while also decreasing the load on the healthcare system and the providers.

 Recommendations: